Metropolitan Transportation Commission

 Creating an account with Clipper® is in the customer's discretion.
 The required account information consists of PII such as name, business name, mailing address(es), email address, telephone number, fax number, signature, and credit card number, expiration date and security code.
 MTC may request other optional information, such as alternate contact information, but, in such instances, clearly indicates that such information is optional.

 Customers can review and update personal account information at any time.
 Customers are also able to modify, add, or delete any optional account information by signing into their Clipper® account and editing the account profile.
+Deletion of some account information, such as a customer's primary funding source may require contacting the CSC by telephone.
 PII can also be reviewed and edited online as discussed below under "Updating Personally Identifiable Information."
 Clipper® customers can close their account at any time by submitting a completed Clipper® Cancellation Form (available at ).
 All account information will be deleted no later than four years and six months after the account is closed or terminated.

 MTC may also combine the PII provided by Clipper® customers in a non-identifiable format with other information to create Aggregate Data that may be disclosed to third parties.
 Aggregate Data is used by MTC to improve the Clipper® program, to inform other MTC initiatives and for the marketing of Clipper®.
 Aggregate Data does not contain any information that could be used to contact or identify individual Clipper® customers or their accounts.
 For example, MTC may inform third parties regarding the number of Clipper® accounts within a particular zip code.
 MTC requires third parties with whom Aggregate Data is shared to agree that they will not attempt to make information personally identifiable, such as by combining it with other databases.